 - Access to a broad network of researchers across Canada with advanced expertise in the areas of knowledge synthesis, clinical practice guidelines development, knowledge translation, and patient-oriented research across various disciplines

-- Opportunities for Canada-wide collaboration on various projects and the potential to become a Co-Investigator on future grant applications and funding opportunities
+- Opportunity for Canada-wide collaboration on various projects, grant applications and funding opportunities

-- Opportunity to participate in one of six governance committees and provide leadership on the direction and operations of the Alliance
+- Opportunity to participate in one of six committees and provide leadership on the governance and strategic direction of the Alliance

-- Members can take advantage of our various capacity-building initiatives and have exclusive access to online courses and training material
+- Participate in various capacity-building initiatives and have exclusive access to online courses and training material

-- Trainees will have access to mentorship and practicum opportunities offered by partners and members of the Alliance.
+- Access to mentorship and practicum opportunities offered by the Alliance partner organizations and members

-Individuals may apply to join the SPOR Evidence Alliance (hereafter, the Alliance) if they fall under one of the four membership types defined below:
+Individuals may apply to join the Alliance if they fall under one of the four membership types defined below:

 - Knowledge user: An individual who is likely to use research findings to make informed decisions about health policies, programs and/or practices (e.g. clinical practice guideline producers, policy-makers, professional organizations, and healthcare managers).